Wooden Ships and Iron Men

 Wooden Ships and Iron Men is a naval board wargame simulating naval combat during the Age of Sail that was published by Battleline Publications in 1974, then revised and republished by Avalon Hill the following year.

 Name

-The name should come from the phrase attributed to Austrian admiral Wilhelm von Tegetthoff about the battle of Lissa «Wooden ships commanded by men with iron heads defeated iron ships commanded by men with wooden heads», with which he wanted to ascribe the defeat's responsibility to the inept Italian commands, in particular to Carlo Pellion di Persano.
+The name comes from the phrase attributed to Austrian admiral Wilhelm von Tegetthoff about the battle of Lissa: "Wooden ships commanded by men with iron heads defeated iron ships commanded by men with wooden heads."
+By saying this, von Tegetthoff attempted to ascribe the defeat's responsibility to the inept Italian commands, in particular to Carlo Pellion di Persano.

 Description

 Wooden Ships and Iron Men is a two-player game that simulates naval combat in the 18th and 19th centuries between individual ships as well as with larger fleet actions.
 The 1975 Avalon Hill edition of the game has 23 scenarios, including the Battles of The Saintes, the Nile, and Trafalgar, as well as smaller and lesser known actions.
 (Avalon Hill published a further nine scenarios in various issues of The General).